 If you move to an area with less jobs, a 26 week non-payment period may apply.

-This non-payment period can apply if you move when getting, or in the 26 weeks before claiming, one of these payments:
+This non-payment period may apply if you move and you’re getting 1 of these payments:

-To decide, we compare factors at your old and new addresses, including:
+We compare factors at your old and new addresses, including both the:

 - your old and new addresses are in the same town and postcode

 - you’re moving to, or within 90 minutes travel from, Sydney, Melbourne, Brisbane, Perth or Adelaide

-- you give us proof of better job prospects, such as a job offer, vacancy data or skills in need in your new area
+- you give us proof of better job opportunities such as job vacancies or skills needed in your new area

-- to accept or start an offer of suitable employment
+- you accept or start a suitable job.

-- to live with an immediate family member who already lives there
+- you go to live with an immediate family member who already lives there

-- you get Youth Allowance and move to live with your parents
+- you get Youth Allowance and you move to live with your parents

-- to treat or ease a physical disease or illness and you have medical evidence
+- the move treats or eases a physical disease or illness and you have medical evidence

 - you were in an extreme or life threatening situation, such as family and domestic violence

-- you’ve been homeless and have been offered stable long-term housing in the new area
+- you’ve been homeless and you have an offer for stable long-term housing in the new area.